 Those same open office floor plans also suffer from high noise levels, constant distractions, lack of privacy, and a sense of clutter when the space is full and active.

 The best coworking spaces — Bond Collective, for example — take steps, and design their open floor plans, to minimize or completely eliminate these drawbacks so that all you’re left with are the benefits of this office environment.

 The maxim “Location, location, location!” is just as true now as it was then.
 When you base your business in a coworking space, you also get the street address associated with the building.

 That can do wonders for the professional image (mentioned above) and the reputation of your business and brand.

-For example, at Bond Collective, we have some of the finest, most sought-after addresses in Manhattan, Brooklyn, Philadelphia, Nashville, Austin, Houston, Chicago, Washington D.C., and Los Angeles.
+For example, at Bond Collective, we have some of the finest, most sought-after addresses in Manhattan, Brooklyn, Philadelphia, Nashville, Austin, Houston, Chicago, Washington D.C., and our coworking space Los Angeles.

 With Bond Collective, you don’t have to settle for a second- or third-tier address somewhere else.
 Imagine how impressed your clients will be when they walk through the doors of a high-rise in Manhattan or Houston or Los Angeles.

 Imagine how impressed they’ll be when a receptionist greets them and you escort them through a work area bustling with activity into a private conference room with all the amenities.